hyperledger-solang/solang/docs/language.rst

     import * as foo from "foo.sol";

 Pragmas
 _______

+A pragma value is a special directive to the compiler.
+It has a name, and a value.
+The name is an identifier and the value is any text terminated by a semicolon `;`.
+Solang parses pragmas but does not recognise any.

 Often, Solidity source files start with a ``pragma solidity`` which specifies the Ethereum Foundation Solidity compiler version which is permitted to compile this code.
 Solang does